janciesko/MPI-Partix/README.md

-# MPI_PartComBENCH
+# MPI_Partix

-Application samples from the Open MPI spec.
-Uses generic tasking interface to abstract from several threading and user-level threading libraries.
+Application suite to test user-level threading (ULT) support in MPI implementations as well as their support for partitioned communication (PC) .
+A generic tasking interface abstracts from several threading and user-level threading libraries.
-Useful to verify correctness of user-level theading support in MPI as well as support for partition communication.